carolinechoi/musicjn/README.md

 # Music JN

 An app that uses the Google Cloud Vision API and Universal Music Group API to suggests playlists to the User.
-The User will take a photo of the setting and a Firebase Database will store the image, labeling and defining certain emotions or objects.
+The User will take a photo of the setting and a Firebase Database will store the image after passing through Cloud Vision, labeling and defining certain emotions or objects.
 It will then push a playlist with suggested songs.

 App is built on Ionic framework, v.
 3.